open-contracting-extensions/eforms/docs/mapping.md

 This field maps to the same `EssentialAssets` objects created for OPP-022-Contract and OPP-023-Contract.

-<a href="common-operations.md#get-the-lots-for-settledcontract">Get the lots for the SettledContract</a>.
+[Get the lots for the SettledContract](common-operations.md#get-the-lots-for-settledcontract).
 For each lot, add or update the corresponding `EssentialAssets` object in the lot's `.essentialAssets` array and map to its `.description`.

 ```xml
 <efac:SettledContract>